daesookimds/daesookimds.github.io/_pages/resume.md

 ---
-permalink: /resume/
+permalink: /about/
-title: "Resume"
+title: "About"
-layout: resume
+layout: about
 author_profile: true
 ---